mmansion/UT_FMX_213/RESOURCES.md

  * [UT Fab Lab Handbook](https://drive.google.com/open?id=0B1Zs29ohFpIgTGxIdDBjMElESlF1Q1lOTHlIaldiOUxqWjVr)

 * ### Cass Lab Cage
-  * `IMPORTANT` You [must be registered here](https://docs.google.com/forms/d/e/1FAIpQLSfCaOgnGl64iKd4QC2o_JnODB6UMUoE0fcGozTgkR7yCFyRjA/viewform) before checking out any items from the cage

   * **Cage Hours of Operation**:
     * 8am-10pm Monday-Thursday
     * 10am-8pm Friday
     * 12-3pm Saturday & Sunday

+  * `IMPORTANT` You [must be registered here](https://docs.google.com/forms/d/e/1FAIpQLSfCaOgnGl64iKd4QC2o_JnODB6UMUoE0fcGozTgkR7yCFyRjA/viewform) before checking out any items from the cage.
+  * The Cage will be closed for the following days during the Spring 2020 semester:
+   * Spring Break: Saturday 3/7/19 - Sunday 3/15/20 It is possible to reserve equipment over the Spring Break period.
+You must reserve your equipment to be collected on Friday, 3/6/20 and return it on Monday, 3/16/20.
+   * Last week of the semester: No checkouts or reservations will be allowed during the last week of the semester (exam week).    * All equipment must be returned no later than : Monday, 5/4/20

 ## SOFTWARE & TOOLS